nikhil478/opcode-visualizer/docs/3-the-opcodes/2-if-statements.md

 When using OP_NOTIF, if the operations performed in <expression> leave a zero-value item at the top of the stack, then the code in <False action> will be executed.
 Otherwise the script will jump to the opcode immediately after OP_ENDIF.

 Bitcoin grammar rules require that every OP_IF / OP_NOTIF must have a corresponding OP_ENDIF.
-Transactions that try to create outputs that do not adhere to this scripting rule are considered invalid and will not be accepted by the network.

 Using OP_ELSE